 A toilet renovation in Dubai is one challenging task in renovation works.
-Procedures must be in details from the start to end.
-Before jumping into the designs from tiles to bathtub, we must consider first the less exciting things in implementing toilet renovation to be able to turn it out just the way you have dreamed of it.
+Procedures must be in detail from the start to end.
+Before jumping into the designs from tiles to the bathtub, we must consider first the less exciting things in implementing toilet renovation to be able to turn it out just the way you have dreamed of it.

 2. Time frame

 Some people assume that if they are remodeling a small lavatory it will only take a few days, or anyway it will take much less time than a larger one.
 This is not necessarily the case, depending on how many items you are changing in the bathroom your contractor will have to go through all the same steps as a larger bathroom.
 However, planning refers not only to defining the duration of the renovation works but also certain intermediate steps such as ordering and purchasing tiles, fixtures, custom-built vanity or cabinets to make sure they can be delivered when your contractor needs them.
 Planning time is also crucial for those with only one bathroom in their house as they will have to make arrangements where to take a shower and use the toilet while the lavatory is taken apart.

 3. Work series